Best GPS Vehicle Tracker (2026) – Tested & Ranked

 Update Frequency

-When updates come every few seconds, you can follow the vehicle almost in real time.
-Faster update intervals are known to improve tracking accuracy but increase battery usage.
+Some trackers feel instant.
+Others don't.
+When updates come every few seconds, you can follow the vehicle almost in real time, and faster intervals generally improve tracking accuracy but increase battery usage.
 Once the interval stretches to 30–60 seconds, that clarity drops.
 The route still shows, but it feels delayed, especially in city driving.

 Battery Life